-Every issuer should recommend director remuneration to shareholders for approval in a transparent manner..
-If an issuer has relied on makes public statements referring to reliance on independent remuneration reports from executive and director remuneration consultants in respect of decisions relating to director remuneration, then a summary of the findings of the report should be made public, along with the consultant's assumptions and methodology, and the executive and director-remuneration consultant should attest to its independence within the report.
-Please note that this commentary is directed toremuneration reports relating to directors only and only in situations where issuerschoosetopubliclystate thattheyarerelyingonsuchadviceinrespectofdirectorremunerationproposals
+Every issuer should recommend director remuneration to shareholders for approval in a transparent manner.

+If an issuer has relied on makes public statements referring to reliance on independent remuneration reports from executive and director remuneration consultants in respect of decisions relating to director remuneration, then a summary of the findings of the report should be made public, along with the consultant's assumptions and methodology, and the executive and director remuneration consultant should attest to its independence within the report.
+Please note that this commentary is directed to remuneration reports relating to directors only and only in situations where issuerschoose to publicly state that they are relying on such advice in respect of director remuneration proposals

-&lt;sup>11 Director remuneration must be approved under Listing Rule 2.11.1
+Director remuneration must be approved under Listing Rule 2.11.1